BitPoet/LoolEditor/README.md

 - Install ProcessWire 3 as documented [here](https://processwire.com/docs/install/new/).
 If you are new to ProcessWire, you may want to select a site profile other than "blank"
 - Download this module through the green icon at the top right and extract the contents into the site/modules directory of your ProcessWire installation
 - Enter the ProcessWire admin backend, go to "Modules" -> "Refresh" and install ProcessLoolEditor (titled "LibreOffice Online Editor")
-- Copy the file "wopi-template.php" from the modules directory to site/templates, rename it there to "wopi.php" and make sure it is readable by the web server
+- ~~Copy the file "wopi-template.php" from the modules directory to site/templates, rename it there to "wopi.php" and make sure it is readable by the web server~~ (This is now done by the installer)
-- Create a template named "wopi".
-It needs no additional fields
+- ~~Create a template named "wopi".
+It needs no additional fields~~ (This is now done by the installer)
-- Create a page named "wopi" under /home and set it to "hidden"
+- ~~Create a page named "wopi" under /home and set it to "hidden"~~ (This is now done by the installer)
 - Configure your webserver to use https encryption
 - Install Collabora CODE like documented [here](https://www.collaboraoffice.com/code/) in steps 1 to 5 (no need to do dabble with the NextCloud app.
 Take care to follow all the instructions, especially regarding the docker run syntax and webserver configuration, to the point
 - Enable LoolEditor on a file field (go to Setup -> Fields, choose your file field there, change to the "Details" tab and scroll to the bottom.
 You will find a checkbox there to enable LoolEditor for this field: